 I get it.
 You need a brand new puppy for the kids, a new work dog and companion to take fishing with you, or you’re just ready to extend the family.
-You’ve decided you want a doodle, but you haven’t decided which one.
+You’ve decided you want a doodle, but you haven’t decided which one is a better choice.
 Labradoodles are similar to Goldendoodles, but how are they different?

-Labradoodles and Goldendoodles are both wonderful pets, but there are a few differences.
+Labradoodles and Goldendoodles are both wonderful pets and are outstanding service dogs, but there are a few differences.
 We’re going to focus on each of the qualities of the breed to come up with the best solution for your family’s needs.

 Labradoodle Vs Goldendoodle Ancestry

 Both the first generation Labradoodles and Goldendoodles have a Poodle in their lineage.
-The Labradoodle is the result of a Labrador and a Poodle, and The Goldendoodle is the offspring of a Golden Retriever and a Poodle.
+The main difference is the Labradoodle is the result of a Labrador and a Poodle, and The Goldendoodle is the offspring of a Golden Retriever and a Poodle.

 A poodle’s qualities are intelligence and a non-shedding coat, but they are known for being a little high-strung or nervous.
 Nervous dogs exhibit behavior such as hiding and barking at everything (people, other dogs, air, aliens, etc.).